Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Conclusion

 \section{Conclusion}

-In this paper, we propose a multi-resolution spatiotemporal enhanced transformer denoising (MSETD) network to estimate the brain's effective connectivity from 4-dimensional fMRI in an end-to-end manner.
-The denoising network is based on the conditional diffusion model, which translates noise into clean time series with blurred time series.
-It separates the diffusion denoising process into several successive steps and leverages the generative adversarial strategy to make the generation process more high-quality, diverse, and efficient.
-The spatial/temporal multi-head attention mechanisms in the generator capture the global and local connectivity features at different scales for better denoising quality improvement.
-The multi-resolution diffusive transformer discriminator captures the phase patterns at different scales and guides the generation process to approximate empirical samples.
+In this paper, we propose a brain imaging-to-graph generation (BIGG) framework to estimate the brain's effective connectivity from 4-dimensional fMRI in an end-to-end manner.
+The proposed framework is based on diffusion models to gradually remove noise from a Gaussian sample with several successive denoising steps.
+Each denoising step is modeled with a transformer-based GAN to translate the noise and conditional fMRI to the clean sample and effective connectivity.
+The hierarchical structures in the generator and the discriminator enhance noise removal, making the generation more high-quality, diverse, and efficient.
 Results from the ADNI datasets prove the feasibility and efficiency of the proposed model.
 The proposed model not only achieves superior prediction performance compared with other shallow and deep-learning methods but also identifies MCI-related causal connections for better understanding pathological deterioration and discovering potential MCI biomarkers.